eric92/Advanced/README.md

-# Intermediary to advanced DS projects
+# advanced DS projects
 NLP, API's, Recommendation Systems etc...
+This are not demo's but common tasks in Data Science jobs